Plan a Cruise My Trips Port Guides Featured Cruises

 Loch Frisa

-Enjoy tranquil walks along the shores of Mull's largest freshwater loch, a prime location for spotting white-tailed eagles and other wildlife.
+Explore the serene Loch Frisa, Mull's largest freshwater loch, a vital habitat for white-tailed eagles and other wildlife, offering peaceful natural beauty.

 An Tobar